vasya-zh/kampela-soldering-kit/docs/assembly-manual.md

 ## Assembly instructions

 > [!WARNING]
-> Use the safety glass and fume extractor (simple 80mm PC vent suits too) too prevent cancer and eye deseases.<br>
+> Use the safety glass and fume extractor (simple 80mm PC vent suits too) to prevent cancer and eye deseases.<br>
 > The sun is bright, the water is wet, a soldering iron is hot - be carefull!

-0. First you need to solder the base-board with soldering iron, soldering wire and a lot of flux

 ## Base-board assembly

+0. You need:
+- a soldering iron,
+- soldering wire,
+- a lot of flux,
+- any cleaning solvent to clean flux after assembly (isopropanol etc)
+- and a good side cutters.

 1. Place and solder FPC adapter board on base-board with 6 soldering points:
 ![Base-board assembly manual 01](images/01-base-board-assembly-manual.png)